 Jacomo Art Collection #08 ($69, 1.7 oz) is available from Henri Bendel in NYC and bigelowchemists.com.
-I was sent a bottle by the company's PR.
+I received a press sample from PR.

 Photo: Maharani Sita Devi with the Diamond necklace featuring the Star of the South a Brazilian diamond from milanesegal.blogspot.com.

 Art for Jacomo #08 by Daniel Egnéus.